Helium (HNT) Price: Price Index and Live Chart | The Block

-Helium (HNT) currently has a price of $2.89 and is down -1.39% over the last 24 hours.
-The cryptocurrency is ranked 126 with a market cap of $417.1M.
-Over the last 24 hours, it saw $2.8M of trading volume.
+Helium (HNT) currently has a price of £2.29 and is up 0.65% over the last 24 hours.
+The cryptocurrency is ranked 126 with a market cap of £330.1M.
+Over the last 24 hours, it saw £2M of trading volume.
 The token has a circulating supply of 143.9M tokens out of a total supply of 223M tokens.

 Helium (HNT) is a cryptocurrency that operates on a decentralized wireless network for IoT devices.
 Using a proof-of-coverage algorithm, users are incentivized to set up and maintain wireless hotspots, expanding network coverage.
 Helium also prioritizes low power consumption and cost-effective operation, making it a scalable and cost-efficient connectivity solution for IoT devices.